 Kirk Dillard has served as the chairman of the Regional Transportation Authority (RTA) Board of Directors since June 2014.
 He was elected to his second term on May 16, 2019.

 Chairman Dillard is a lifelong resident of the region and has been a rider of public transportation for more than 50 years, riding CTA buses and trains since early childhood, and now is a regular rider of Metra.
 He is a staunch advocate for transit funding throughout the region, appearing on countless media outlets and speaking at many regional events.
 He is a recipient the American Public Transportation Association’s ‘Best of the Best’ award for his leadership of Chicagoland’s mass transit system.
-Dillard served as a Republican senator from Chicago's western suburbs in the Illinois State Senate.
+Dillard served as a Republican senator from Chicago's western suburbs in the Illinois State Senate for nearly 20 years.
 Prior to serving as senator, Chairman Dillard served with distinction as Chief of Staff to former Governor Jim Edgar and as Legislative Director to former Governor James Thompson.
 He is currently a partner at Locke Lord LLP, one of Chicago’s oldest and largest law firms.
-Chairman Dillard has been recognized in Crain’s Chicago Business’ “Who’s Who in Chicago Business” and was recently awarded the American Public Transportation Association's "Best of the Best" Local Distinguished Service Award.
+Chairman Dillard can be followed on Twitter @KDillardRTA.